AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56246-scheduling-product-updates-clears-multiselect-attributes-values.md

 ---
-title: 'ACSD-56246:: Scheduling product updates clears multiselect attributes data'
+title: 'ACSD-56246:: Scheduling product updates clears multiselect attributes values'
-description: Apply the ACSD-56246 patch to fix the Adobe Commerce issue where scheduling product updates clears multiselect attributes data with ArrayBackend.
+description: Apply the ACSD-56246 patch to fix the Adobe Commerce issue where scheduling product updates clears multiselect attributes values.
-feature: Product
+feature: Product, Attributes, Staging
 role: Admin, Developer
 ---
-# ACSD-56246: Scheduling product updates clears multiselect attributes data
+# ACSD-56246: Scheduling product updates clears multiselect attributes values

-The ACSD-56246: patch fixes the issue where scheduling product updates clears multiselect attributes data with ArrayBackend.
+The ACSD-56246: patch fixes the issue where scheduling product updates clears multiselect attributes values.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.44 is installed.
 The patch ID is ACSD-56246.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions